Corey Taylor

-Corey Todd Taylor (born December 8, 1973) is an American musician, songwriter and actor.
-He is the lead vocalist of the heavy metal band Slipknot, in which he is designated #8, as well as the lead vocalist and guitarist for the rock band Stone Sour.
+Corey Todd Taylor (born December 8, 1973) is an American musician, songwriter, author and actor.
+He is best known as the lead vocalist of the heavy metal band Slipknot, in which he is designated #8, as well as the lead vocalist and guitarist of the rock band Stone Sour.

 Taylor co-founded Stone Sour with drummer Joel Ekman in 1992, playing in the Des Moines, Iowa area, and working on a demo.
-He joined Slipknot in 1997 to replace their original lead singer Anders Colsefni and has subsequently released seven studio albums with them.
+He joined Slipknot in late 1997 to replace their original lead singer Anders Colsefni and has subsequently released seven studio albums with them.
 After the first two Slipknot albums went Platinum, Taylor revived Stone Sour to record an album and tour in 2002.
 His debut solo studio album, CMFT, was released in 2020.
+His second solo studio album, CMF2, was released on September 15, 2023.

-He has also worked with several other acts, including Junk Beer Kidnap Band, Korn, Disturbed, Apocalyptica, Code Orange, Anthrax, Steel Panther, Tonight Alive, Falling in Reverse, Soulfly, and The Clay People.
+Taylor has also worked with several other acts, including Junk Beer Kidnap Band, Korn, Disturbed, Apocalyptica, Code Orange, Anthrax, Steel Panther, Tonight Alive, Falling in Reverse, Soulfly, Damageplan, Tech N9ne, Ho99o9 and the Clay People.

 Early life

 Corey Todd Taylor was born on December 8, 1973, in Des Moines, Iowa.
 He was mostly raised by his single mother in Waterloo, Iowa, and described it as a "hole in the ground with buildings around it".
 He is of German, Irish and Native American descent on his father's side, and Dutch and Irish on his mother's side.
-Taylor along with his mother and sister would often move around the country in search for job prospects.
+Taylor, along with his mother and younger half-sister, would often move around the country in search for job prospects.
 By the time he was 15, he had "already lived in 25 states".
 Around 1979, Taylor and his mother saw the sci-fi series Buck Rogers in the 25th Century.
 Before the series, there was a trailer for the 1978 horror film Halloween.
 Taylor said this "developed some sense of Slipknot in [himself]".
 While Halloween introduced Taylor to masks and horror themes, Taylor's grandmother introduced him to rock music, showing him a collection of Elvis Presley records from the 1950s to 1970s.
 He especially found songs like "Teddy Bear", "In the Ghetto", and "Suspicious Minds" to appeal to his interests the most, describing them as "good times".
 Taylor also began listening to Black Sabbath at a young age, beginning with their early work.
-He decided he wanted to become a singer when he and his cousin were singing along to Journey's Separate Ways.
+He decided he wanted to become a singer when he and his cousin were singing along to Journey's "Separate Ways".